ladybug-tools/spider-2020/spider-gbxml-viewer/v-2020-09-04/README.md

 * Progress indicators would be nice
 * Footer > model icon > surface types: vertical || exposed to Sun etc

+## 2020-09-04

+* Titles are now space names and size is smaller
+* Titles toggle visibility as expected
+* Fixed no popup three.js r120 issues
+* Set Revit sample as default

 ## 2020-09-03